gkorpal/gkorpal.github.io/_drafts/fedora.md

 The plan is to [upgrade to next version of Fedora](https://docs.fedoraproject.org/en-US/quick-docs/dnf-system-upgrade/) three months after its release so that maximum bugs can be avoided (eg: initial release of Fedora 32 had [a bug](https://bugzilla.redhat.com/show_bug.cgi?id=1816787) which has been corrected later using system updates).
 Hence I will get a system wide update twice a year.
 Fedora is going to change to [btrfs as default filesystem](https://fedoraproject.org/wiki/Changes/BtrfsByDefault) in the next release of Fedora 33 (something [default in SUSE but abandoned by Red Hat](https://www.phoronix.com/scan.php?page=news_item&px=Red-Hat-Deprecates-Btrfs-Again)).
 One annoying thing is that I have to install lots of updates everyday since Fedora pushes bug fixes as soon as they are found, irrespective of how important they are.
 Moreover, the supported releases are updated to the latest stable version of the Linux kernel, increasing the chances of unstability.

 Though Xfce is highly customizable and has a great [documentation](https://docs.xfce.org/start), it lacks GUI for basic things like system info viewer, individual CPU core usage, user login picture manager (though Fedora has [Whisker menu plugin](https://src.fedoraproject.org/rpms/xfce4-whiskermenu-plugin), it lacks the required [Mugshot](https://src.fedoraproject.org/rpms/mugshot) package) and [tablet pen-pressure settings](https://docs.xfce.org/xfce/xfce4-settings/mouse) (which is very nicely done for GNOME 3, Cinnamon and KDE).
-However, these can easily be done using manually via Terminal.
-For example, for system info we have CLI tools like `inxi` ([doc](https://smxi.org/docs/inxi-man.htm)), `neofetch` and `lshw`.
-Also, to view system usage information we can use tool like `top` in terminal, and [get individual core usage](https://askubuntu.com/a/257258) by `top 1` ([doc](http://manpages.ubuntu.com/manpages/xenial/en/man1/top.1.html)).
-We can manually edit the [profile picture configuration](https://forums.fedoraforum.org/showthread.php?295285-Change-user-picture-in-login-manager-Fedora-19-XFCE)
+However, these can easily be done using manually via Terminal:

+* For system info we have CLI tools like `inxi` ([doc](https://smxi.org/docs/inxi-man.htm)), `neofetch` and `lshw`.

+* To view system usage information we can use tool like `top` in terminal, and [get individual core usage](https://askubuntu.com/a/257258) by `top 1` ([doc](http://manpages.ubuntu.com/manpages/xenial/en/man1/top.1.html)).

+* We can manually edit the [profile picture configuration](https://forums.fedoraforum.org/showthread.php?295285-Change-user-picture-in-login-manager-Fedora-19-XFCE)

 ````
 $ sudo mkdir /var/lib/AccountsService/icons/<your_user_name>